KxSystems/docs/docs/cloud/aws/index.md

 This test suite ensures we cover several of the operational tasks undertaken during an HDB lifecycle.

-For example, one broad comparison between direct-attached storage and a networked/shared file system is that the networked file-system timings might reflect higher operational overheads vs. a Linux kernel block-based direct file system.
-Note that a shared file system will scale up in-line with the implementation of horizontally distributed compute, which the block file systems will not easily do, if at all.
+For example, one broad comparison between direct-attached storage and a networked/shared filesystem is that the networked filesystem timings might reflect higher operational overheads vs. a Linux kernel block-based direct filesystem.
+Note that a shared filesystem will scale up in-line with the implementation of horizontally distributed compute, which the block filesystems will not easily do, if at all.
-Also note the networked file system may be able to leverage 100s or 1000s of storage targets, meaning it can sustain high levels of throughput even for a single reader thread.
+Also note the networked filesystem may be able to leverage 100s or 1000s of storage targets, meaning it can sustain high levels of throughput even for a single reader thread.